Glossary of Common Terms

 STRONG LOOK- #1 LOOK (trigger lines) – This is when all triggers lines are strongly crossed up or down.
-The small trigger will ALWAYS BE ABOVE all of the other when strong #1 look is up, and the small triggers will ALWAYS BE BELOW all of the other triggers when #1 down.
+The small trigger will ALWAYS BE ABOVE all of the other when strong #1 look is up, and the small triggers will ALWAYS BE BELOW all of the other triggers when #1 is down.
 See Trading Plan

 TRANSITION LOOK (trigger lines) – This is when the small triggers CROSS ABOVE OR BELOW all other triggers for the first time.
 This will start a trend trade and have specific management implications.

 WEAKING or INSIDE LOOK (trigger lines)- the market is usually trending, and this is when the small triggers start to get “inside” the larger triggers.
 This represents the need to read the Fibonacci support and resistance areas to know if you should keep trading with the trend or stop.
 See Trading Plan